BayMax0916/BayMax0916.github.io/_pages/about.md

 # 🔥 News

+- *2025.04*: &nbsp;🎉🎉 One paper (first author) on RF leakage and static clutter cancellation for 24 GHz Short-Range End-to-end Sparse MIMO FMCW Radar System is accepted by T-MTT!
 - *2025.04*: &nbsp;🎉🎉 Three papers (one as the first author) on millimeter-wave radar systems, infant vital sign monitoring, and range extension technologies are accepted by NCMMW, IWS, and ICMMT, respectively!
 - *2025.04*: &nbsp;🎉🎉 Two papers (first author) on range-angle decoupling and high-precision motion sensing of close-spaced targets are accepted by MWTL and Sensors Journal, respectively!
 - *2025.02*: &nbsp;🎉🎉 One paper (first author) on range-angle decoupling in IMS2025 was selected as a Top 50 Paper and invited for submission to MWTL!